masonchen1989/EasyServer/README.md

 2. run the example

-After you install the libs,you can run the command below to compile the example,you also need to install libevent 2.0.22 and boost library;
+After you install the libs,you also need to install libevent 2.0.22 and boost library,then you can run the command below to compile the example

 g++  -std=c++11 -w main.cpp -levent -leasyserver -lboost_thread -lboost_system